Quote of the Day:

 Some thoughts about Working with Dreams

-So what value do dreams have to us, as individuals, in our waking lives?
-One way of looking at the role they might play is to see them as enabling our unconscious to speak to us, to offer us a mirror of our inner world which is normally blocked to our consciousness by our rational, often ego-driven way of organising reality.
+What value do dreams have to us, as individuals, in our waking lives?
+One way of looking at the role they might play is to see them as enabling our unconscious to speak to us, to offer us a mirror of our inner world which is normally blocked to our consciousness by our rational, often defense-driven way of organising reality.
 Any doubts about the value to be found in them are dispelled when we touch the truth that they offer us and in the process experience insight, unblocking and release.

 In psychotherapy it is often valuable to work with what persistent or powerful dreams offer by looking at them through our associations.
 It is possible to explore them even more deeply by using what we call the 'waking dream' technique, re-entering the dream and getting in touch - often literally, through the imagination - with its content.
 This method can enables you to connect with very powerful instinctive feelings and truths of which you has been unconscious.
 Here is a filmed inerview with Nigel Hamilton Nigel Hamilton talks about the transpersonal approach to working with dreams.

 Nightmares can also be resolved.
 Here is a video by Justin Havens which shows how you can do this yourself.